x-govuk/govuk-eleventy-plugin/docs/markdown.md

 To bold text, add 2 asterisks or underscores before and after a word or phrase.

-> The [GDS Style Guide recommends only using emboldened text when referring to text from interfaces](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#bold) in technical documentation or instructions.
+> The [GDS Style Guide recommends using emboldened text when referring to text from interfaces](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#bold) in technical documentation or instructions.

 | Markdown                                | Rendered output                                                              |
 | --------------------------------------- | ---------------------------------------------------------------------------- |